nicolecnolan/MicroBayesAge/README.md

     python MicroBayesAgePredict.py 0_train_DNAm_matrix.pickle 0_test_DNAm_matrix.pickle

-Using the `ConstructTrainingReferences.py` and `MicroBayesAgePredict.py` as shown, you can train the model on any of the training data files you have produced so far and then make age predictions for their corresponding testing data files.
+Using the `ConstructTrainingReferences.py` and `MicroBayesAgePredict.py` as shown, you can train the MicroBayesAge model on any of the training data files you have produced so far and then make age predictions for their corresponding testing data files.

+## LASSO Comparison

+First find the optimal LASSO lambda parameter for a particular training dataset.

+    python LassoOptimizeParams.py 0_train_DNAm_matrix.pickle

+You should now see in your Command Prompt window a printout resembling this `Config: {'alpha': 0.01}`.
+The float value printed in your Command Prompt window is the optimal LASSO lambda parameter for this particular training dataset.

+Now use the optimized LASSO model to predict the age of the corresponding testing dataset.
+Copy the command provided below but replace the first argument with whatever optimal lambda parameter you previously found using `LassoOptimizeParams.py`.

+    python LassoAgePredict.py 0.01 0_train_DNAm_matrix.pickle 0_test_DNAm_matrix.pickle

+Using `LassoOptimizeParams.py` and `LassoAgePredict.py` as shown, you can train the LASSO model on any of the training data files you have produced so far and then make age predictions for their corresponding testing data files.

+## ElasticNet Comparison

+First find the optimal ElasticNet parameters for a particular training dataset.

+    python ElasticNetOptimizeParams.py 0_train_DNAm_matrix.pickle

+You should now see in your Command Prompt window a printout resembling this `Config: {'alpha': 0.001, 'l1_ratio': 0.72}`.
+The float values printed in your Command Prompt window are the optimal ElasticNet lambda parameter and L1 ratio for this particular training dataset.

+Now use the optimized ElasticNet model to predict the age of the corresponding testing dataset.
+Copy the command provided below but replace the first two arguments with whatever optimal lambda parameter and L1 ratio you previously found using `ElasticNetOptimizeParams.py`.

+    python ElasticNetAgePredict.py 0.001 0.72 0_train_DNAm_matrix.pickle 0_test_DNAm_matrix.pickle

+Using `ElasticNetOptimizeParams.py` and `ElasticNetAgePredict.py` as shown, you can train the ElasticNet model on any of the training data files you have produced so far and then make age predictions for their corresponding testing data files.